fredrikspannar/scnodejs/README.md

 ## Suggestions for improvements

-* Validate email as an actual email
+* Validate email as an actual valid email
 * Stronger password requirements
 * Better API Documentation with examples
 * More coverage with tests
 * A test-enviroment with a test-database
+* Validate a link as an actual valid link
+* Check if a slug/name is unique and not taken in the database
+* Slug/name for a link should use a more readable string instead of a 8-char hex-string